StevenBlack/vocab/million-dollar-words.md

 Approximately 57 gallons.
 Useful in hyperbolic (see hyperbole) statements such as, "I'd like an oxhaft of double decaf espresso please."

-### oxymoron This word describes a phrase that is internally contra-
-dictory.
-We like "jumbo shrimp" and "deposed President- for-Life."
+### oxymoron This word describes a phrase that is internally contradictory.
+We like "jumbo shrimp" and "deposed Presidentfor-Life."

 ### padnag
-Literally, it means an old, slow horse, like a nag, but it's a good word for describing an old piece of well- loved but slow office equipment, or a broken-down car that still gets around.
+Literally, it means an old, slow horse, like a nag, but it's a good word for describing an old piece of wellloved but slow office equipment, or a broken-down car that still gets around.
 It's pronounced PAD-NAG.

 ### paillette